 Extreme Weather Conditions

-Raleigh residents experience hot and humid summers with high temperatures reaching up to 100°F, while the winters can be harsh with occasional ice storms and snow.
+Residents in these areas, including Raleigh, experience hot and humid summers with high temperatures reaching up to 100°F, while the winters can be harsh with occasional ice storms and snow.

-Moreover, the city is situated on the Eastern Seaboard, a region prone to tornadoes, hurricanes, and tropical storms.
+These cities are situated on the Eastern Seaboard, a region prone to tornadoes, hurricanes, and tropical storms.

 Tough on Seasonal Allergy Sufferers